dwOuOwK87/Bad-Apple-Ascii-Animation/README.md

 ##How to make this
 I'll easily talk about how I made this.
 Thanks to opencv since it helped me make it simpler.
 By the way, forgiving my incomprehensible English XD.
 After all, I am not a native English speaker.
 Most sentences come from google translate.
+And ugly images come form MS paint.

 To make the program read the video, we need to split it to images frame by frame.
 ```